Robust nonconforming virtual element methods for general fourth order problems with varying coefficients: Error analysis

 \section{Error analysis}

 In this section we collect all the building blocks needed to prove a general convergence result in the energy norm, which is presented in Theorem \ref{thm: energy norm}.
-Proving convergence involves bounding all of the terms in the Strang-type estimate presented in Theorem \ref{thm: a-priori error bound energy norm}.
+Throughout this section we now assume that our dof tuple is $\HTwoNCSpace$ conforming (recall Definition~\ref{defn: H^{2,nc} conforming dof tuple}) and so \ref{assumption: A2} is satisfied in Assumption~\ref{assumptions: discrete assumptions}, meaning that Theorem~\ref{thm: a-priori error bound energy norm} holds.
+Proving convergence involves bounding all of the terms in the Strang-type estimate presented in Theorem~\ref{thm: a-priori error bound energy norm}.
 In the following we consider each term from \eqref{eqn: a-priori bound} in the order in which they appear, starting with the approximation error.